 Congratulations on being accepted into the Acel Moore High School Journalism Workshop.

-We hope you’ll find the time you spend with us in February to be rewarding and in some small way help to enrich your lives.
-We also hope the program will pique your interest to the point where you might consider journalism as a career.
+We hope you’ll find the time you spend with us to be rewarding and enriching.
+We also hope the program will pique your interest in exploring journalism as a career.

-The goal of the workshop is to teach you the fundamentals of journalism, then have you write a news article for publication in First Take, a student-produced newspaper.
-To prepare for the workshop, we’re asking you to read the following instructional materials before you show up on the first Saturday in February.
-Most of the tips and instructions deal with print media, but you will learn about broadcasting and digital journalism as well during the program.
+The goal of the workshop is to teach you the fundamentals of journalism, then have you write a news article or produce a photo project for publication on the workshop’s site.
+The following instructional materials will help you prepare.
+Most of the tips deal with written stories, but you will learn about visuals, audience engagement, and digital journalism as well during the program.

-Nice to have you aboard; enjoy the ride!
+Nice to have you aboard; now let’s get after it!

 Preparing for the interview